mymth/vanillajs-datepicker/docs/options.md

 - Type: `String`|`Date`|`Number`
 - Default: current date

-The date to be focused when the date picker openes with no selected date(s).
+The date to be focused when the date picker opens with no selected date(s).

 #### disableTouchKeyboard
 - Type: `Boolean`